 Michigan Disability Laws

-For issues of discrimination against your child you need the advice of a lawyer with expertise in the laws that ensure rights and opportunities for the disabled.
-In Michigan you can file complaints with the Michigan Civil Rights Commission, but you may also need to start a lawsuit based on federal laws that protect your child.
+In Michigan, you can file complaints with the Michigan Civil Rights Commission, but you may also need to start a lawsuit based on federal laws that protect your child.

 Cerebral Palsy Cases in Michigan

 In 2018, a medical malpractice case over cerebral palsy resulted in one of the largest jury-awarded settlements in the state’s history.
 Although the award was set to be reduced to fit Michigan’s law that caps non-economic damages, the jury felt the boy and his family were owed over $130 million in damages.

 The boy, Vinh Tran, was born at Beaumont Hospital in 2006.
 The family’s lawyers proved that two medical technicians at the hospital were negligent in actions that resulted in his loss of oxygen, brain damage, and severe cerebral palsy.

 The baby struggled to breathe as the techs attempted to start an IV.
 They did not call a code blue in time, nor did they begin standard chest compressions on the baby.
 He will now need care for the rest of his life.

 Other recent lawsuits in Michigan address the rights of disabled children and adults with cerebral palsy.
 Not yet resolved, one case is being brought by the family of a woman whose teacher and school aides are accused of repeatedly abusing her, according to court documents.

 These professionals have been accused of slapping her, taping her mouth shut, and locking her in the bathroom, among other charges.